lxndrv/PIF/core-framework/the-cycle-of-emergence.md

 **State.
 Interaction.
 Response.
 New State.**

-This is the rhythm of the universe.
+This cycle appears to recur across scales—a rhythm that PIF suggests may be fundamental to how complex systems evolve.

 ---